tychoish/fun/README.md

 - In `erc`, an error collector implementation for threadsafe error aggregation and introspection, particularly in worker-pool, applications.
-- In set, a `Set` type, with ordered and unordered implementations.
+- In `set`, a `Set` type, with ordered and unordered implementations.
 - Queue and Deque implementations (in `pubsub`) that provide thread-safe linked-list based implementations and `Wait` methods to block until new items added.
+- In `seq`, general purpose linked list implementations, with a healthy feature set and flexible interface.

 Contributions welcome, the general goals of the project: